 If you want to end a relationship, cutting off all ties tends to be the only effective approach.
 Narcissists often exploit any opportunity to hoover.
 They typically prey on weak energy, and they can spot ambivalence if you reveal any signs of it.

-How To Respond To Narcissist Hoovering
+How To Respond To the Hoovering Narcissist?

 The best response is no response.

 If you’re broken up (and want to stay that way), a narcissist will prefer you lashing out or threatening them over nothing at all.
 Narcissists thrive on attention, and they don’t distinguish between positive or negative attention.